solliancenet/azure-synapse-analytics-workshop-300-2-day/artifacts/environment-setup/automation/README.md

    ![The JSON result showing the subscription details.](../media/shell-login-result.png)

-### Task 3: Run environment setup PowerShell script
+### Task 3: Run environment setup and validation PowerShell scripts

-When executing the script below, it is important to let the scripts run to completion.
+When executing the scripts below, it is important to let the scripts run to completion.
 Some tasks may take longer than others to run.
 When a script completes execution, you will be returned to a command prompt.
 The total runtime of all steps in this task will take approximately 60 minutes.

 1. In the Cloud Shell, change the current directory to the **automation** folder of the cloned repository by executing the following: